eslint/markdown/docs/rules/no-reversed-media-syntax.md

 ## Rule Details

-This rule is triggered when text that appears to be a link or image is encountered, but where the syntax appears to have been reversed (the `[]` and `()` are reversed).
+This rule is triggered when text that appears to be a link or image is encountered, but the syntax seems to have been reversed (the `[]` and `()` are in the wrong order).

 Examples of **incorrect** code for this rule: